-When you are writing Confluence plugins, sometimes you need to create an absolute URL, with the full "http://..." included.
+When you write Confluence plugins, sometimes you need to create an absolute URL, with the full "" included.
 To do that, you need to determine what the URL path is up to the root of the Confluence web application.

 Confluence attempts to guess the correct base URL for the site during setup.
 You can change it in the site's General Configuration.

-There are two ways of doing this.
-If you have a more recent version of Confluence, you can get it all in one spot.
-Older versions will require joining two separate string values.
+Starting from Confluence 2.8, you can get it all in one spot.
+Versions up to Confluence 2.8 will require joining two separate string values.

-Recent versions of Confluence give the full path you need from one location.
+Starting from Confluence 2.8, you can retrieve the full path from one location.

-Older versions of Confluence have what you need split into two parts, the base URL and the context path.
+Older versions of Confluence store the full base URL split into the base URL, and the context path.

 To get the full path, just do this: